 http://127.0.0.1:9000/tabletsto make sure no presplit tablets have been accessed.

-Here are known limitations that are planned to be resolved in the next releases:
+The following known limitations are planned to be resolved in upcoming releases:

 - Colocated tables cannot be split. #4463

 - Tablet splitting should be disabled during an index backfill. #6704